-Between 2013 and 30 June 2018; the Australian Government through Cancer Australia has funded the following National Technical Services to support the 13 National Cancer Cooperative Trials Groups (CTGs) supported by Cancer Australia under the Support for Cancer Clinical Trials program to develop industry-independent cancer clinical trial protocols.
+The Australian Government through Cancer Australia has funded the following National Technical Services to assist the Multi-site Collaborative Cancer Clinical Trials Groups (CTGs) supported by Cancer Australia under the Support for Cancer Clinical Trials Program to develop industry-independent cancer clinical trial protocols.

 Health and Pharmaco-economic Technical Services

 Provides the CTGs with high quality, expert advice and technical services relating to the consistent inclusion of appropriate health and pharmaco-economic measures or sub-studies into all new industry-independent cancer clinical trials protocols developed.

 These services assist the CTGs to incorporate appropriate health and pharmaco-economic analyses into new cancer clinical trials leading to greater economic evidence for future decision-making.

 Cancer Australia Chair in Quality-of-Life and Quality-of-Life Technical Services

 Provides the CTGs with access to high quality, expert advice and technical support services relating to the consistent inclusion of appropriate quality-of-life measures or sub-studies into all new industry-independent cancer clinical trial protocols developed.

 A diagnosis of cancer and its treatment has considerable impact on the quality-of-life of individuals, their families and carers.
 Incorporation of quality-of-life measures or sub-studies into all new clinical trials helps identify effective interventions which can improve cancer outcomes whilst ensuring that the patient impact of new or modified interventions is assessed and understood.